|All dogs lead to the K9 Academy|

 Susan has been involved in dog training for 18 years starting like most of us with her first puppy.
 The completion of the good citizen dog scheme bronze, silver and gold awards were the catalyst for sparking her interest in dog training.
-Since then Susan qualified as a member of the APDT and is a listed examiner for the KCGCDS bronze and silver awards.
+Since then Susan qualified as a member of the APDT and is a listed examiner for the KCGCDS bronze, silver and gold awards.

 Susan carries out the pre-school puppy visits offered by the club and also does home boarding for puppies attending the K9 Academy.